English Tea Store Tea Header

 Does Green Tea Help Burn Fat?

 Buyer beware.
 Don’t believe everything you read.
-Okay, they’re not the most original phrases, but when it comes to the marketing of tea and the many health benefits that it’s said to bestow on us, they’re appropriate maxims to keep in mind.
+While these phrases may not be the most original, they are useful reminders when it comes to the marketing of tea and the health benefits often associated with it.

 Green tea study (Photo source: screen capture from site)